ALL Metrics

 We openly distributed a call for participants to anyone interested from CMU and other institutions in the greater Pittsburgh area.
 The call noted that knowledge and awareness of scientific programming with Python and/or R was a desired, but not required, condition for participation.
 Participants submitted their interest and background through a short form and had the option to attend one of two information sessions a week prior to the event.
 During the information session, participants received a link to Warren’s manuscript to provide sufficient time to read into the details of the work.
 They were asked to not search for any items related to the work, avoiding the risk of early access to data and code posted to a repository.

-We also provided a second option that aims to greatly facilitate reproducible computational research.
-The same data and code found in Harvard Dataverse were organized and configured in a Code Ocean capsule.36 Code Ocean is a platform that allows researchers to archive research data and code along with preserved language and library versions plus dependencies and a metadata record in a self-contained capsule.
+We also provided a second option that aims to greatly facilitate reproducible computational research ( Figure 1).
+The same data and code found in Harvard Dataverse were organized and configured in a Code Ocean capsule.35,40 Code Ocean is a platform that allows researchers to archive research data and code along with preserved language and library versions plus dependencies and a metadata record in a self-contained capsule.
 Capsules are discoverable with a DOI, and outside users can perform reproducible runs that compile and execute code in a virtual environment, producing results that match the original analysis.

 Observations and reflections

-In the following, we summarize the experiences of participants in the reproducibility hackathon.
+The reproducibility hackathon hosted three undergraduate participants, who were each in the first or second year of their degree program in the School of Computer Science with established Python programming experience.
+Each student is an author of this work, with the following summarizing the notable outcomes, experiences, and contributions of these participants.
 Some notes are also listed briefly in Table 1.
 One participant, Elizabeth Terveen, chose the option of downloading the materials from Harvard Dataverse and attempting to run the Jupyter Notebook in a new Python environment working with the Anaconda package manager.
 To run the code, Terveen had to install four Python libraries (Pandas, Nltk, Matplotlib, and Plotly).
 One of the existing import statements in the notebook, regarding Plotly, returned an error due to a module depreciation.

 Table 1.
 Technical issues experienced from participants attempting to reproduce results by running the code corresponding to Warren’s work.31